Bonke Innocent

-Bonke Innocent (born 20 January 1996) is a Nigerian professional footballer who plays for as a midfielder for Ligue 1 club Lorient and the Nigeria national team.
+Bonke Innocent (born 20 January 1996) is a Nigerian professional footballer who plays for as a midfielder and the Nigeria national team.

 Club career

-On 2 August 2017, Malmö FF announced the signing of Innocent on a contract until 2021 for a fee of €800,000.
+On 2 August 2017, Malmö FF announced the signing of Innocent on a contract until 2021 for a fee of €799,000.

 Innocent was released by Malmö FF at the end of 2021, and he then signed a 3.5-year contract for Ligue 1 side FC Lorient.

 International career

 Innocent made his debut for the Nigeria national team on 7 September 2021 in a World Cup qualifier against Cape Verde, a 2–1 away victory.
 He started and played the whole match.